sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

     ![Add destination](add-destination.png)

 8. Enter values for the following fields, based on the service key information you saved earlier.
-For **api** and **url**, you will have to append some text.

     | Destination Field | Value from Service Key |
     |--------------------|--------------|